-Knowing the best times to begin a project or even just book your Pro or purchase your materials could help your project get off the ground faster and for less money.
+Knowing the best times to begin a project or book your Pro could help your project get off the ground faster and for less money.
 This is because the majority of people tend to schedule similar projects around the same time.
 By planning your project well ahead of time, however, and on a different schedule than the one that most homeowners are following, you can help get your project off to a better start.

 The spring and the fall are the two busiest times of year for home improvement projects – but not the same types of projects.
 This is because many homeowners are influenced by things like culture, advertising, and subtle forms of peer pressure to get things done on a set schedule.